j-dover/CS290/README.md

 # CS290
-This is Jennifer Aldover's repository for the CS 290 Web Development course.
+This is Jennifer Aldover's repository for CS 290 Web Development.